Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 Just as suddenly as it came, his anger slides away, and he briefly looks ashamed.

-*"Anyway… My foot broke during the fight.
+*"Anyway...
+My foot broke during the fight.
 My prosthetic.
-I mean, being honest I should have expected it would break eventually, but…"*
+I mean, being honest I should have expected it would break eventually, but..."*

 **Why is that?**

 He shrugs resignedly and sits down for a moment.

 *"The first one broke all the time.
-The second one, well, it was great at first…but [Warhorse] made me a project of his.
-I’m pretty stupidly heavy now, like…I’m wary of cheap furniture, I’m  bigger than competitive strongmen.
+The second one, well, it was great at first... but [Warhorse] made me a project of his.
+I’m pretty stupidly heavy now, like...
+I’m wary of cheap furniture, I’m  bigger than competitive strongmen.
 I’m exactly the kind of strong that weight implies too, and I work on a high gravity world.
 It’s a rough life.
 And, well, Vemik is rough on me, too."*

 [Image: Cross-legged on the ground, contemplating his left foot.]

 *"Anyway.
 The dang thing picked the worst possible time to go crunch and it nearly earned me an axe to the face.
-And in the aftermath, all I could think about was the pain that’d have caused… everyone.
+And in the aftermath, all I could think about was the pain that’d have caused... everyone.
 Al and Xiù, Yan and Vemik.
 Singer.
 All of them.
 So, yeah.
 I swallowed my pride and squeamishness and got a clone graft.
 That little incident taught me the hard way, you can’t put your own discomfort ahead of what’s really important.
 My partners, the Ten’Gewek, they depend on me.
 I* have *to protect them.
 That’s all there is to it."*

 **And who protects you?**

 *"We protect each other.
 I’ve got some pretty good friends, too.
-Byron Group has been good to us…we’re not alone.
+Byron Group has been good to us... we’re not alone.
 None of us really are, you know?"*

 This is the moment that Julian’s inner warrior shines through.
 Unconventional though he may be, he is passionately committed to protecting those he loves, and fighting for their futures.

 [Centerfold image: A stern, resolute expression, arms crossed in front of his chest.
 He stands tall and proud, his body taut, ready, and covered in sweat from head to toe.]

 *"The guys I work with, they talk sometimes about being the sheepdogs, protecting the flock from the wolves.
 I get that.
 But it also ain’t quite like that, because no sheep ever set up a charity for their wounded sheepdog, you know?
 Sheep don’t have monuments and memorial days.
-They…I don’t know.
+They...
+I don’t know.
 I think part of what makes them* them *is how they see themselves.
 Maybe.
-But like… part of what makes us* humans *is we can understand when somebody’s putting themselves on the line for the rest of us.
+But like... part of what makes us* humans *is we can understand when somebody’s putting themselves on the line for the rest of us.
 And we can appreciate it.
 We can give something back.
 That’s what this whole series of yours is about, right?"*

 That was a viewpoint I had honestly not considered, and told him so.
 I had envisioned this series as a means for our defenders and protectors to share the world through their eyes, but it hadn’t occurred to me that the opportunity itself was more valuable to them.

-*"That’s, like… the contract.
+*"That’s, like... the contract.
 It’s the basic deal, you know?
 You pick the people who matter to you and you do your best for them.
 And in return, you want them to give you something that’s worth your best.
 If you’re not gonna enter into that kind of a contract with* somebody *then..."*

-**Then… what?**
+**Then... what?**

 *"...The worst part of bein’ stuck alone on Nightmare for all that time was I had nobody with me.
-And in a way, well… I guess I was totally free.
+And in a way, well...
+I guess I was totally free.
 No obligations, no ties, you know?
 I had one concrete goal, look after myself.
 But why?
 I didn’t really think I’d ever see home again.
 I didn’t really have a reason to keep going, except that I didn’t want to die.
 And maybe the vague hope that maybe one day I’d be rescued.
-But I was living just for myself, and it… you can’t understand loneliness like that.
+But I was living just for myself, and it... you can’t understand loneliness like that.
 I’m sorry, but you can’t.
 Thank God, there’s hardly anybody who’s had to go through it."*

 Julian looks off at nothing in particular, his expression one of unreadable, quiet pain.